-Commented [A4]: Changes proposed by the Act 1 Working Group (8/19/22) and accepted by the EQS Subcommittee @ 8/25/22 meeting.
-Language affirmed in discussion at 9/1/22 meeting (see minutes).
+Commented [A4]: Changes proposed by the Act 1 Working Group (8/19/22) and accepted by the EQS Subcommittee (a) 8/25/22 meeting.
+Language affirmed in discussion at g/1/22meeting (see minutes).

 Deleted: not only

 Deleted: race, ethnicity, and Indigenous People's history and cultures, but of sex, sexual orientation, gender identification, disability, and class.